 We accept students from age 5 to 95 (or beyond!), who want to learn Taekwondo.
 Our curriculum includes many types of hand and foot techniques, such as stances and stepping, blocks, punches and strikes, and kicks.
 Each belt has a few of each of these to learn, and one new Taegeuk pattern.
 When we are able to do activities requiring physical contact, we will include self-defense and sparring.
 Every class includes a fitness component.
 Students earn curriculum stripes by demonstrating that they have learned the techniques required for the next belt.

-Our Beginner class currently covers our Taekwondo curriculum for students with belts from white belt to yellow.
+Our Beginner class currently covers our Taekwondo curriculum for students with belts from white belt (10th gup) to yellow with a green stripe or bar (7th gup).
 Emphasis is on learning to do techniques smoothly and consistently, while striving to also be accurate.

-Our Intermediate class is for students whose belts range from yellow with green stripe to blue.
+Our Intermediate class is for students whose belts range from green (6th gup) to blue with red stripe or bar (3rd gup).
 New techniques are introduced at each belt level, and emphasis for this group is on improving accuracy of techniques, and increasing power.

-Our Advanced class is for students whose belts range from blue with red stripe to black.
+Our Advanced class is for students whose belts range from blue with red stripe (3rd gup) to black (1st dan or poom and above).
 New techniques are still being introduced at each belt level, and emphasis for this group is on understanding how techniques can be used and combined in attack or defense, as well as improving accuracy, speed, and power.

 Poomsae, Sparring, and Self-defense